Parent & Student Information

 I have an appointment and need to leave early:

 You must bring a note to your Year Level Coordinator before school, signed/approved by one of your parents/guardians, setting out the time of the appointment and when you expect to return to the College.
-Your Year Level Coordinator will issue you with an Early Leavers Pass which you should show to your class teacher.
+Your Year Level Coordinator will issue you with an Early Leavers Pass which you should show to your class teacher to exit class.
+(Please note that we cannot call students over the loudspeaker during class time.)

-You must then present the note at the General Office and you or your parent/guardian must complete an Early Leaves entry.
-Your parent/guardian will be required to present appropriate identification.
+You must then present the pass at the General Office and you or your parent/guardian must complete an Early Leavers entry.
+Your parent/guardian may be required to present appropriate identification.
 You must report back to the General Office to sign back in if you return on that day.

 I forgot my lunch or money or missed the bus home: